 You quantify something by placing it in numbers.
 If you’re asked how many fingers you have on your hand, you should respond with five.
 If you enjoy math, this is the term for you: quantifying is the act of counting or representing anything in numbers.

 In logic, quantifying implies assigning a universal or specific amount to a word or proposition.
-Keep in mind that metrics are “standards of assessment by which the efficiency, performance, progress, or quality of a strategy, process, or product may be measured.”
+Remember that metrics are “standards of assessment by which the efficiency, performance, progress, or quality of a strategy, process, or product may be measured.”

 It can also be a numeric statement to express one’s characteristics or quantity in terms of numbers.
 It means that you are using an objective unit to measure or to determine ‘how much of something is compared to that value”.

-As we all know that there are two main ways simply accent to pronounce a word.
-One is the British or UK accent whereas the other is the American or US accent.
+As we all know, there are two main ways simply to accent to pronounce a word.
+One is the British or UK accent, whereas the other is the American or US accent.

 In the British or UK accent, the word quantify is pronounced as “kwon·tuh·fai“, whereas in the American or US accent it is pronounced as “kwaan·tuh·fai.

-After knowing the meaning, it’s foremost important for you to know its correct usage in sentences.
+After knowing the meaning, it’s important to know its correct sentence usage.

 The word qualify is also a transitive verb that means to be entitled to a particular benefit by fulfilling a certain condition or need.

-It may also be used to provide someone with the necessary skills and information to perform a task (for something).
+It may also provide someone with the necessary skills and information to perform a task (for something).

 In general, the word qualify also means to meet a list of requirements such as “He qualified to be an army officer due to his fitness test results.”